NicMcPhee/median-age/README.md

 > To calculate a median value, we need to get the age of each individual line of code.
 This sounds like a job for
 > `git blame`.
 We could even add the `--porcelain` option to make it easier to consume the output.

+We got the basic idea working, using the
+[GNU datamash](https://www.gnu.org/software/datamash/) tool to compute the medians of the unix time stamps.

+There's a lot that could be added to this, such as recursive directory traversal, the computation of other stats, and flags to control the display format, but this is enough for now.